 Update on Nabakalebara Commemorative Coin Release

-Nabakalebara is a symbolic recreation of the wooden forms of the four deities at Jagannath Temple in Puri.
-In the Jagannath cult, this ceremony involves the periodic renewal of the wooden forms of Jagannath, Balabhadra, Subhadra, and Sudarshana.
-The occasion takes place every 8th, 12th, or 19th year from the previous Nabakalebara.
+Nabakalebara is a symbolic ritual involving the recreation of the wooden forms of the four deities at the Jagannath Temple in Puri.
+In this tradition, the wooden idols of Jagannath, Balabhadra, Subhadra, and Sudarshana are periodically renewed.
+The ceremony is observed every 8th, 12th, or 19th year following the previous Nabakalebara.

 Comments